How to Find Good Tenants For Rental Property

 While credit checks are a crucial part of assessing a potential tenant's financial stability, they don't always provide the full picture.
 A lower credit score could be due to various reasons, such as a lack of credit history or a past financial mishap that the tenant has since overcome.

-In such cases, consider other indicators of financial responsibility.
+In such cases, other indicators of financial responsibility should be considered.
 For instance, a consistent income that is 3 times the rent amount is generally a good sign of ability to pay.

 A responsible and good tenant is more than just a credit score.